ShipBob vs Fulfillment By Amazon (FBA): Pricing & Features

 Both ShipBob and FBA’s receiving service includes meeting the delivery driver, inspecting shipments against your purchase orders, unpacking goods, checking them in, organizing them in storage, and reconciling inventory counts.

 ShipBob charges for this service by the hour.
-FBA performs inventory receiving for free as long as packaging and prep guidelines are met—if not, you’ll incur an unplanned prep fee that ranges from 20 cents to $4.20 per unit.
+FBA does it for free as long as packaging and prep guidelines are met—if not, you’ll incur an unplanned prep fee that ranges from 20 cents to $4.20 per unit.

-Additionally, FBA charges higher fulfillment fees for MCF orders.
+FBA also charges significantly higher fulfillment fees for MCF (or multichannel fulfillment) orders.
 This refers to any order coming from a marketplace or website other than Amazon.
-As shown below, MCF increases your fulfillment costs significantly.
 Because of this, FBA is recommended for sellers who make 80% to 90% or more of their sales on Amazon.

 ShipBob vs Amazon FBA: Quality/Functionality